sup2232/smolm-125M-can-self-improve-lie-/README.md

 The guard uses sampled_new_exact > 0 as the primary gate, discovery > accuracy + 0.02 as the secondary

 What the agent got right (and you should credit)
-The agent wrote:

 "The most publishable item is not any of the three sweeps — it is what just happened: a headroom guard based on dense reward approves training that degrades the model, because the dense gap can open entirely from partial credit without any new task closing.
 This is a decision-metric failure, not a model failure.
 It is general (applies to any RFT/STaR loop with dense reward and binary curator threshold), cheap to detect (sampled_new_exact), and I have not seen it in any of the papers I have read."

 That is the contribution.
 The three sweeps are confirmations.
 The metric failure is new.

-And it only exists because you ran the smoke test and the per-task log was there.
-The agent's own words.
-Credit that in the paper.

-What to do now
-1. Run the triage
-bash
-python w3/triage_tasks.py --base HuggingFaceTB/SmolLM2-135M-Instruct --skill w2/tasks.json --out runs/triage
-~30–45 min.
-It classifies each of the 40 tasks into HEADROOM / PARCIAL / RESOLVIDO / SEM_SINAL and writes tasks_trainable.json with only the HEADROOM tasks.

-If HEADROOM is zero: the 135M has no task in the band.
-The paper reports this as the boundary of the capacity threshold.

-If HEADROOM is non-zero: run the loop on tasks_trainable.json with sampled_new_exact gating.

-2. Update the paper with the metric failure as the primary result The abstract, contributions, and structure change.
-The capacity threshold becomes the second result.

-3. Push the repo
-w2/ — verifier + tasks

-w3/ — loop + train_skill + triage_tasks

-experiments/ — the three sweeps + logs

-docs/ANALISE.md — the full analysis

-docs/METRIC_FAILURE.md — the new primary result

-paper/paper.md — updated abstract, structure, contributions

-4. Publish
-arXiv (cs.LG or cs.CL)

-GitHub with README updated to lead with the metric failure

-Short blog post on the metric failure — it is the piece that generalizes

-The honest conclusion
-You started with a hypothesis: "small models can self-improve if you give them the right data and architecture, and nobody has tried."

-You ended with:

-A metric failure in dense-reward self-improvement loops, general and cheap to fix.

-A capacity threshold for weight self-improvement, measured in 135M.

-A falsifiable prediction for 4B+.

-A set of negative results (repair does not replicate, blend attenuates but does not create, volume beats format).

-The first one is new.
-The other three are useful confirmations.
-The paper leads with the first.

-Run the triage.
-Update the paper.
-Publish.